Campus Maps

 Campus Development

 2020 was a momentous year for TU Dublin as we prepared to welcome the first 10,000 students to our new state-of-the-art campus in Grangegorman.
 We packed over 16,000 office crates, carefully transported almost 90 pianos, and reassembled all types of specialist lab and technical equipment in our two new purpose-built learning hubs in Grangegorman.
 After over 100 years we said goodbye to our old homes in Kevin Street, Cathal Brugha Street, Chatham Row, Sackville Place and Mountjoy Square.
 This development phase at saw the Central Quad open in April 2021 - you can see a video of the building here .
-16,000 Students now enjoy a totally new and modern learning experience in dedicated Computing, Chemistry and Music Labs where every detail has been carefully researched, designed, and agreed at planning stage.
+Every detail has been carefully researched, designed, and agreed at planning stage, now the Central Quad is home to 6,500 students & 400 staff and the Grangegorman campus is home to 16,000 Students now enjoying a totally new and modern learning experience in dedicated Computing, Chemistry and Music Labs

 An overview of the Central & East Quads PPP project, delivered in collaboration with the National Development Finance Agency, Grangegorman Development Agency and Department of Further and Higher Education, Research, Innovation and Science